CORE Builder Group

 Questions from boards and owners.

-What is a 40-year recertification in Miami-Dade?
+What is a building recertification in Miami-Dade?

-How is Broward County's recertification timeline different?
+How is Broward County's program different?

-Who pays for a 40-year recertification?
+Who pays for recertification?

 What happens if a building misses the deadline?